CtrlK

 Based on the skill's description, can an agent find and select it at the right time?
 Clear, specific descriptions lead to better discovery.

 This is a strong skill description that clearly identifies its domain (load balancer configuration), lists specific technologies and capabilities, and provides explicit trigger phrases.
 The description is concise yet comprehensive, covering both the 'what' and 'when' effectively.
-Minor note: the description starts with 'Configure use when' which reads slightly awkwardly but doesn't significantly impact functionality.
+Minor note: the description starts with 'Configure use when' which reads slightly awkwardly but doesn't significantly impact clarity.

 DimensionReasoningScore